jami/rpmbuilderutil/README.md

 }
 ```

 You can install a file that depends on an object element.
 Use **target** for this purpose.
-You can pass it external by argument too.
+You can pass it as external argument too.

 ```json
 {